QuantumToasted/Scriptid/syntax.md

-# scriptid syntax
+# Scriptid syntax
-Below are some syntax rules for scriptid.
+Below are some syntax rules for Scriptid.
 This file will be considered pretty volatile until a much more solid definition of proper syntax.

 ### Basic basics
 Scriptid uses C-style syntax for most things: